renytek13/Soft-Prompt-Generation/README.md

 ### Training Stage I: Domain Prompt Labels Learning (Optional)

 <details>

-<summary>If you wanna use our produced data splits and prompt labels.
-Please go to the [Training Stage II: Generative Model Pre-training](#training-stage-II-generative-model-pre-training):</summary>
+If you wanna use our produced [data splits](datasets) and [domain prompt labels](prompt_labels).
+Please go to the [Training Stage II: Generative Model Pre-training](#training-stage-II-generative-model-pre-training)

+<summary>If you wanna use the data splits and prompt labels produced by yourself.
+Please follow the instructions as follows.</summary>

 </details>